ttu/ttu.github.io/_posts/2022-2-5-result-type-monadic-map.md

 [Against Railway-Oriented Programming](https://fsharpforfunandprofit.com/posts/against-railway-oriented-programming/)

-## Result type example with ts-result
+## Result Type Example with ts-result

 Hi!
 This is the Result...